triggermesh/tutorials/unify-event-sources/README.md

 ## Add a new SQS source

 Another team says they want to provide orders into the system from AWS SQS.

+We'll store the AWS credentials in files in the `config` folder called `auth.credentials.accessKeyID.txt` and `auth.credentials.secretAccessKey.txt`, and the queue's ARN in `sqs.arn.txt`.

-Let's read from the queue.
-You need to provide the files with the AWS credentials.
+Let's read from the queue by creating an SQS source:

 ```sh
 tmctl create source awssqs --arn $(cat config/sqs.arn.txt) --auth.credentials.accessKeyID $(cat config/auth.credentials.accessKeyID.txt) --auth.credentials.secretAccessKey $(cat config/auth.credentials.secretAccessKey.txt)